krzysieknaw/krzysieknaw/README.md

 ### 👋 Hi, I’m Kris
 I work in support of civil engineering (spatial data, automation, BIM, etc)
-- 👀 I’m interested in Data Science - actualy I'm a student of postgraduate studies in Universyty of Science and Technology (known as AGH - Kraków, Poland)
+- 👀 I’m interested in **Data Science** - actualy I'm a student of postgraduate studies in Universyty of Science and Technology (known as AGH in Kraków, Poland)
 - 🌱 I’m currently learning ... **Python**!
 I've known it for a few years, but each project gives me a chance to do something faster, better or just in a new way.

 - What I'm glad I know: